Wine Lovers, Rejoice! You Can Now Buy Rosé in a 40-Ounce Bottle

 Before you run to your local liquor store, there's some information you may want to know.

-According to Cosmopolitan, the rosé forties are for sale in only a few states including New York, Pennsylvania, New Jersey and Colorado.
+According to Cosmopolitan, the rosé forties are for sale in New York City with California, Colorado and Pennsylvania being supplied soon.

 Creator Patrick Cappiello later warned the publication that the company only produced 1,200 cases from the 2016 vintage.